ignithor/ARP_assignments/README.md

 - Target
 - Obstacle

-They are all launch by the master process
+They are all launched by the master process.

 For the first assignment, all the files are written in C. And we compile using cmake with `CMakeLists.txt` files

 #### Server

 The server manages a blackboard with the geometrical state of the world (map, drone, targets, obstacles…).
-The server read from the pipes coming from the processes and send to the data to other processes.
+The server reads from the pipes coming from the processes and sends the data to other processes.
 Moreover, it also "fork" the **map** process.
 Data from pipes can be identified by a capital letter at the beginning of the message.
 For example, a message starting with "TH" means that a Target has been hit and the following is the coordinate of this target.

 #### Map

-The **map** process display using ncurses the drone, targets and obstacles.
+The **map** process display the drone, targets, and obstacles using ncurses.
 All the data are coming through the pipe from the server.
-This process also compute the score of the user.
+This process also computes the user's score.

 In the map window, the updated score and messages regarding the scoring rule are shown at the top right.

 #### Drone

-The code processes incoming messages to update obstacle data, target and drone force components, then calculates the total force from the repulsive forces from obstacles and from the walls, the attractive force from the targets and the user input force.
-The external forces activate only if they are close to the object.
-We used the
-Latombe / Kathib’s model for the external forces using a lot of dynamic parameters defined in the `drone_parameters.json` file.
+The code processes incoming messages to update obstacle data, target data, and drone force components, then calculates the total force from the repulsive forces from obstacles and from the walls, the attractive force from the targets and the user input force.
+TExternal forces are activated only if they are close to the object.
+We used the Latombe / Kathib’s model for the external forces using a lot of dynamic parameters defined in the `drone_parameters.json` file.

 #### Input